-The representation growth of residually finite (particularly profinite) groups is a relatively new area of research ([17], [11]), but hopefully will result in a theory as rich as the study of subgroup growth [15].
+The representation growth of residually finite (particularly profinite) groups is a relatively new area of research ([15], [11]), not yet as rich as the study of subgroup growth [16].
 In this work we study lower bounds for the representation growth of pro-p and profinite groups, and the connected topic of character degree multiplicities for finite groups.

-In [3], the author proved a result on the character degrees of the symmetric groups that, when combined with work in [18] and [7], yields a corollary that might be thought of as a basic result in representation growth.
 Let G be a finitely generated, residually finite group, and let $r_n(G)$ be the number of inequivalent, complex irreducible representations of G of dimension n, whose kernels have finite index.
+If G is a finitely generated profinite group, $r_n(G)$ is the number of continuous complex irreducible representations of dimension n.
+When we say 'finitely generated, residually finite group', we allow the case where G is a finitely generated profinite group.
 The main aim of representation growth is to relate the arithmetic properties of the sequence $(r_n(G))$ with algebraic properties of the group.
-It is well known [1, Proposition 2] that all of the $r_n(G)$ are finite if and only if all finite-index subgroups of G have finite abelianizations (the so-called FAb property).
+A group G is FAb (short for 'finite abelianizations') if all finite-index subgroups of G have finite abelianizations; it is well known [1, Proposition 2] that all of the $r_n(G)$ are finite if and only if G is FAb.